devsecops-workshop/workshop-guide/content/5-gitops/_index.md

          workspace: workspace

 ```
-- Run pipeline and see that the git /environment/dev/kustomize.yaml is updated
+- Run the pipeline and see that in your Gitea repo /environment/dev/kustomize.yaml is updated with the newImage version
+- This will tell ArgoCD to update the Deployment with this new Image version
-- Check that the new image is rolled out (you may need to Sync manually in ArgoCD)
+- Check that the new image is rolled out (you may need to Sync manually in ArgoCD to speed it up)